 The project aims to improve solid waste management system in the Canakkale region through investment and know-how, resulting in an integrated solution in line with Turkey's national solid waste programme.

 ETI score: 66

 The transition impact stems from the following two transition qualities:

-1) Competitive: The project will introduce a private sector operator to the provision of integrated solid waste management services.
+1) Resilient: The project will introduce a private sector operator to the provision of integrated solid waste management services.
 Given the current limited involvement of the private sector, a successful transaction will constitute an example for other municipalities which would benefit from similar PPP models for waste minimisation and attract other private investments in the sector.